 The underlying theme of our research program, Global Europe, takes shape through the many research projects IES fosters and sustains.
 This research focus could not be more important or timely.
 Until the late 20th century, European integration was about creating internal conditions for peace and prosperity, with the US providing protection from outside threats.
 Today, however, external stability has become crucial to Europe’s internal stability and integration.
 In a globalized world, developments in Asia, Africa, and the Middle East directly affect Europe.
 And Europe decisively affects the rest of the world.
-The old question of where Europe begins (i.e., the BENELUX and the German-French political alliance) is overshadowed by the new question of where Europe ends and how the EU will relate with its neighbors in the coming years.
+The old question of where Europe begins is overshadowed by the new question of where Europe ends and how the EU will relate to its neighbors in the coming years.
 Threats like terrorist networks, climate change, and infectious diseases that ignore national boundaries also call for a global engagement.
 However, that call has also triggered the resurgence of regional nationalistic identities, such as Catalan, Scottish and Flemish, as many Europeans seek solace from a Global Europe in sub-national communities.
 European integration also faces strong resistance from rightwing populist movements that have the ambition to reinforce the power of the individual nation states and to curb immigration.

-IES has a special fund to support library collection in less commonly taught European languages (LCTL).
-Students, both undergraduate and graduate, and faculty who wish to use library materials written in a European LCTL and printed in Europe that are currently not available on the Berkeley campus, can fill out the Library Recommendation Form and mention “IES LCTL Support” in the Comments section.
-(Note: Slavic and other Eastern European languages supported by the Institute of Slavic, East European, and Eurasian Studies.
+IES supports the work of the UC Berkeley Library subject specialists to enhance European collections, particularly those related to less commonly taught languages (LCTLs).
+IES provides special funding to finance the purchase of materials written in a European LCTL and published in Europe that are currently not available on the Berkeley campus.
+To request materials, students and faculty may fill out the Library Recommendation Form and mention “IES LCTL Support” in the Comments section.
+(Note: Slavic and other Eastern European languages are supported by the Institute of Slavic, East European, and Eurasian Studies.)

-Steve Mendoza (Dutch)
+Dutch: Steve Mendoza